-- For AVZC20, do not install the 24 Volt Transformer that is included with the CTK04 Thermostat in the Heat Pump Unit; it is not needed. - Do not attach any wires to the R & C Terminals on the Heat Pump Unit, as they are not needed for inverter unit setup. - Data Line Terminals #1 and #2 are polarity sensity.
-Only the data lines, 1 and 2 are required between the indoor and outdoor units. - Data Line Terminal #1 from outdoor unit must connect to terminal #1 on indoor unit and data line terminal #2 from outdoor unit must connect to terminal #2 on indoor unit.
-Verify wires are not reversed. - It is strongly recommended to use wire nuts at the inddor unit when connecting multiple data lines or low voltage wires together.
-It is not recommended to use the terminal block to connect two or more wires. - Calculate the Liquid Line Set length and weigh in 0.6 ounces per foot of R410A refrigerant for any length over 15 feet.
+- For VXC, do not install the 24 Volt Transformer that is inculded with the CTK04 Thermostat in the Condensing Unit; it is not needed. - Do not attach any wires to the R & C Terminals on the Condensing Unit, as they are not needed for inverter unit setup. - Data line terminals #1 and #2 are polarity sensitive.
+Only the data lines, 1 and 2, are required between the indoor and outdoor units. - Data line terminal #1 from outdoor unit must connect to terminal #1 on indoor unit and data line terminal #2 from outdoor unit must connect to terminal #2 on indoor unit.
+Verify wires are not reversed. - To wire the system components, it is strongly recommended to use the same type and the same gague for the wires prepared in the field (for best results use 18 AWG). - It is strongly recommended that you do not connect more than two wires into a single terminal in the field because there is a risk of the wires becoming loose. - Calculate the Liquid Line Set length and weigh in 0.6 ounces per foot of R410A refrigerant for any length over 15 feet.
+Or - Charge by Sub-cooling.
+Sub-cooling should be 8°F ± 1°F. After adjusting charge, please allow at least 20 minutes for the system to stabilize before making further charge adjustment.